ccicconetti/mmbots/README.md

 Implementation of very simple bots responding to [Mattermost](https://mattermost.com/) slash commands.

+The documentation below only applies to the C++ bots, for those in Python see [here](Python/README.md).

 ## Build instructions

 First, make sure you have [CMake](https://cmake.org/) (version >= 3.2), a recent C++ compiler and all the dependencies installed: